Boarding school

 A boarding school is a school where pupils live within premises while being given formal instruction.
 The word "boarding" is used in the sense of "room and board", i.e. lodging and meals.
-As they have existed for many centuries, and now extend across many countries, their functioning, codes of conduct and ethos vary greatly.
-Children in boarding schools study and live during the school year with their fellow students and possibly teachers or administrators.
-Some boarding schools also have day students who attend the institution by day and return off-campus to their families in the evenings.
+They have existed for many centuries, and now extend across many countries.
+Their functioning, codes of conduct, and ethos vary greatly.
+Pupils in boarding schools study and live during the school year with their fellows, housemasters and housemistresses.
+Some boarding schools also have day pupils who attend the institution during the day and return home in the evenings.